yandex-cloud/docs/en/managed-kafka/concepts/storage.md

 {% include [nrd-storage-details](../../_includes/mdb/nrd-storage-details.md) %}

-## Choice of storage type during cluster creation {#storage-type-selection}
+## Choice of disk type during cluster creation {#storage-type-selection}

-The number of broker hosts that can be created together with a {{ KF }} cluster depends on the selected type of storage:
+The number of broker hosts that can be created together with a {{ KF }} cluster depends on the selected type of disk:

-* With local SSD (`local-ssd`) or non-replicated SSD (`network-ssd-nonreplicated`) storage, you can create a cluster with three or more broker hosts (to ensure fault tolerance, a minimum of three brokers is necessary).
+* With local SSD (`local-ssd`) or non-replicated SSD (`network-ssd-nonreplicated`) storage, you can create a cluster with three or more broker hosts (to ensure fault tolerance, a minimum of three broker hosts is necessary).
-* With network HDD (`network-hdd`) or network SSD (`network-ssd`) storage, you can add any number of broker hosts within the [current quota](./limits.md).
+* With network HDD `network-hdd` or network SSD `network-ssd` storage, you can add any number of broker hosts within the [current quota](./limits.md).

 For more information about limits on the number of broker hosts per cluster, see [{#T}](./limits.md).